-The ICAT guidance documents provide guidance for how the user can transparently demonstrate how the quantified results were determined.
-Where quantified results are reviewed all evidence that supports how the results were determined should be provided in the assessment report.
+The ICAT assessment guides provide guidance on how users can transparently demonstrate how the quantified results were determined.
+Where quantified results are reviewed, all evidence that supports the results should be provided in the assessment report.

 Examples of other criteria that can be evaluated through technical review include: